 Course and Career progression

 This course is for students considering a career in the automotive industry.
 The qualification offers you progression opportunities to study the Light Vehicle Diagnostics Diploma level 3.
 You will need to demonstrate attendance of at least 90% and gain a reference from your Programme Lead in order to progress to the next level.
-Alternatively, students are encouraged to apply for apprenticeships following successful completion of this course.
-Employment in this sector would be part of the National Apprenticeship Scheme.
+Alternatively, students are encouraged to apply for apprenticeships or employment opportunities following the successful completion of this course.

 What Happens Next